 Air Operated Double Diaphragm Pump: Frequently Asked Questions

-Air Operated Diaphragm Pumps are a common choice of pump in factories, but before you make your choice, we want to run you through the benefits and downsides of Air Operated Double Diaphragm Pumps, to ensure you know what you're getting!
+Air Operated Diaphragm Pumps are a common choice of pump in factories, but before you make your choice, we want to run you through the benefits and downsides of owning a Diaphragm Pump, to ensure you know what you're getting!
 Keep reading to find out more.

-What are the benefits of using an Air Operated Double Diaphragm Pump?
+What are the benefits of using a Diaphragm Pump?

 Air Operated Double Diaphragm Pumps (AODD) have a huge list of benefits over electric centrifugal style pumps.

-- - The first and most relevant benefit of using AODD's would be the versatility of the pump.
+- - The first and most relevant benefit of using a Diaphragm Pump would be the versatility of the pump.
 Air Operated Double Diaphragm Pumps have no BEP (Best Efficiency Point) and do not experience any adverse effects when operated at different flows and pressures.
 In short, one pump can do a lot of flows and pressures without damaging the pump.

 - - "AODD pumps can be abused."
 This is a statement you may hear often in a busy factory and it does carry some truth; you can run Air Operated Diaphragm Pumps dry for extended periods of time, they can be dropped, switched on and off and they do have solid handling capabilities, which makes AODD's the perfect choice for many factories.
 However, just because you can abuse them doesn't mean you shouldn't take care of them!

-- - Another great benefit of using an AODD pump is that they are all self-priming, most of them up to 9 meters wet!
+- - Another great benefit of using a Diaphragm Pump is that they are all self-priming, most of them up to 9 meters wet!
 Self-priming means the pump will actually lift media up out of a holding tank, through the pump and onward.

-Are there any downsides to using an Air Operated Double Diaphragm Pump?
+Are there any downsides to using a Diaphragm Pump?